Hvogu/data-BPMN/README.md

 Primary keys cannot be changed and should not be changed therefore we do not support the change of primaryKeys

-Our data task also suports user input variables that are written with a @ like _@inputVariable_.
+Our data task also supports user input variables that are written with a @ like _@inputVariable_.
 When the simulation reaches the datatask it will ask you to fill in your input variables.

 <p align="left">
   <img src="images/assignExampleWithInput.png" width="300" alt="Some Text">